wesleycamargo/azure-docs.pt-br/articles/vpn-gateway/vpn-gateway-howto-site-to-site-resource-manager-portal.md

 <properties
-   pageTitle="Criar uma rede virtual com uma conexão VPN site a site usando o Azure Resource Manager e o Portal do Azure | Microsoft Azure" description="Como criar uma VNet usando o modelo de implantação do Resource Manager e o conectá-lo à sua rede local usando uma conexão de gateway de VPN S2S." services="vpn-gateway" documentationCenter="na" authors="cherylmc"
+   pageTitle="Create a virtual network with a Site-to-Site VPN connection using Azure Resource Manager and the Azure Portal | Microsoft Azure" description="How to create VNet using the Resource Manager deployment model and connect it to your local on-premises network using a S2S VPN gateway connection." services="vpn-gateway" documentationCenter="na" authors="cherylmc"